Genivia/ugrep/README.md

 and `docs/latest` but not deeper, that contain a `\r`:

     ugrep -Rl '\r' --include-dir='docs' --include-dir='docs/latest' .

+To only list files that are on a sub-directory path that includes sub-directory `docs` anywhere, that contain a `\r':

+    ugrep -Rl '\r' --include='**/docs/**' .

+To list .cpp files in the current directory and any sub-directory at any depth, that contain a `\r`:

+    ugrep -Rl '\r' --include='*.cpp' .

+The same using a glob that matches pathnames (globs with `/`) instead of matching basenames (globs without `/`) in the recursive search:

+    ugrep -Rl '\r' --include='**/*.cpp' .

+The same but using the short option `-O` to match file name extensions:

+    ugrep -Rl '\r' -Ocpp .

 To list all files in the current directory and deeper that are not ignored by .gitignore: